 Time: various Monday - Sunday

-The aim is to challenge you to think about bread differently, it is the oldest way of making bread, and uses naturally occurring wild yeast and lactic acid bacteria.
+The courses are taught in conjunction with Vanessa’s book The Sourdough School.
+The aim is to challenge you to think about bread differently – it is the oldest way of making bread and uses naturally occurring wild yeast and lactic acid bacteria.
 The process of baking sourdough is sensuous and nurtures both mind and body, and requires a thoughtful and spiritual approach.
 Artistic and scientific, it is a combination of passion, patience, dedication and craftsmanship.
 It is about connection, using hands, touch, smell, taste, sight, heat and mind.
 These are the elements we connect with here at the school.

-The course is not simply about giving sourdough bakers an in-depth understanding of the principles of baking sourdough bread, but understanding the specifics of fermentation.
-Our focus at The Sourdough School is on making the most nutritious, and delicious bread part of a healthy lifestyle.
+The one week sourdough diploma is not simply to give sourdough bakers an in-depth understanding of the principles of baking sourdough bread, but understanding the specifics of fermentation itself.
+Our focus at The Sourdough School is on making the most nutritious and delicious bread part of a healthy lifestyle.
 We combine hands on baking with evidence based learning and relevant research papers, and apply the science as we bake.

 - The workshop will be run by The Sourdough School founder and sourdough specialist Vanessa Kimbell.

-- There will be a Q & A session with our resident GP (Doctor) Alison Coleville on functional medicine, wider health issues and how these relate to bread.
+- There will be a Nutrition discussion with our resident Clinical Nutritionist Jackie Lynch on how to achieve optimal health through good food, wider health issues and how these relate to fermentation.